 A canoe/kayak launch at the Reserve provides public to access the Blackbird Creek seven days a week from dawn till dusk.
 Please take note of posted signs.

-Limited hunting is allowed on the Blackbird Creek Reserve by permits issued by the Division of Fish & Wildlife.
+Limited hunting is allowed on the Blackbird Creek Reserve by permits issued by the Division of Fish and Wildlife.

 The annual Blackbird Creek Fall Festival is held the third Saturday in October each year.